manerajona/the-go-programming-language/README.md

 ```

 ## Create a WORKSPACE
+A workspace is where $GOPATH is pointing at and stores binaries, third party libs and go code as well.
 * bin -> binaries (.exe or .sh)
 * pkg -> packages downloaded
 * src -> source code